 You cannot deduct the contribution to the first IRA.
 Any net income you transfer with the recharacterized contribution is treated as earned in the second IRA.
 The contribution will not be treated as having been made to the second IRA to the extent any deduction was allowed for the contribution to the first IRA.
 Conversion by rollover from traditional to Roth IRA.

-For recharacterization purposes, if you receive a distribution from a traditional IRA in one tax year and roll it over into a Roth IRA in the next year, but still within 60 days of the distribution from the traditional IRA, treat it as a contribution to the Roth IRA in the year of the distribution from the traditional IRA.
+You receive a distribution from a traditional IRA in one tax year.
+You then roll it over into a Roth IRA within 60 days of the distribution from the traditional IRA but in the next year.
+For recharacterization purposes, you would treat this transaction as a contribution to the Roth IRA in the year of the distribution from the traditional IRA.